-- Cold Medicines.
-Don't give any non-prescription cold or cough medicines to young children.
-They are not approved by the FDA under 6 years.
-Reasons: They are not safe and can cause serious side effects.
-Also, they are not helpful.
-They can't remove dried mucus from the nose.
-Nasal saline works best. - Antibiotics Not Needed.
+• Cold Medicines.
+They are not advised.
+Reason: They can't remove dried mucus from the nose.
+Nasal saline works best.

+• Decongestants.
+Decongestants by mouth (such as Sudafed) are not advised.
+Can have side effects.

+• Antibiotics Not Needed.
 Antibiotics are not helpful for flu or other viruses.
 Antibiotics may be used if your child gets an ear or sinus infection.